pachyderm/pachyderm/examples/word_count/README.md

 ![alt text](./img/pachyderm_word_count.png)

-1. **Pipeline input repositories**: The `urls` in which we will commit files containing urls.
+1. **Pipeline input repositories**: The `urls` in which we will commit files containing URLS.
 Each file is named for the site we want to scrape with the content being the URLs of the pages considered.

-1. **Pipeline**:
+1. **Pipelines**:
     - [scraper.json](./pipelines/scraper.json) will first retrieve the .html content of the pages linked to the given urls.
-    - [map](./pipelines/map.json) will then tokenize the words from each page in parallel and extract each word occurence.
+    - [map](./pipelines/map.json) will then tokenize the words from each page in parallel and extract each word occurrence.
-    - finally,[reduce](./pipelines/reduce.json) will aggregate the total counts for each word accross all pages.
+    - finally,[reduce](./pipelines/reduce.json) will aggregate the total counts for each word across all pages.

     3 pipelines, including `reduce`, can be run in a distributed fashion to maximize performance.

-1. **Pipeline output repository**: The output repo `reduce` will contain a list of text files named after the words identified in the pages and their cumulative occurence.
+1. **Pipeline output repository**: The output repo `reduce` will contain a list of text files named after the words identified in the pages and their cumulative occurrence.

 ## 3. Example part one
 ### ***Step 1*** Create and populate Pachyderm's entry repo and pipelines